obwansan/My-Portfolio/README.md

 Listed below are various coding projects I have completed so far.
 They include some fully functional, but simple, apps and websites, plus links to C code I wrote for CS50x problem sets.

 The websites and apps are projects from Udemy and other Web development courses.
-The courses walk you through them, but I coded each part myself first before checking how the instructor did it.
+The courses show you how to code the projects, but I coded each part myself first before checking how the instructor did it.

 ### 'Styles Conference' Website (static)